ejarte/Spacefighters/SimonSays/SimonSays/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.
+AppWizard uses "TODO:" Add color to the player name chatmode.

 /////////////////////////////////////////////////////////////////////////////